ivy-llc/ivy/docs/compiler/transpiler.rst

 Ivy's Transpiler is definitely the tool for the job 🔧

-To convert the code, Ivy traces a computational graph using the Graph Compiler and leverages Ivy's frontends and backends to link one framework to another.
+To convert the code, it traces a computational graph using the Graph Compiler and leverages Ivy's frontends and backends to link one framework to another.
 After swapping each function node in the computational graph with their equivalent Ivy frontend functions, the compiler removes all the wrapping in the frontends and replaces them with the native